 Having the opportunity to write a guest article for a prestigious website is an exciting honour for any blogger or content writer.
-But, beyond the personal satisfaction of seeing your name in lights, earning guest articles is essential to a business’s digital marketing strategy.
+But, beyond the personal satisfaction of publishing in new spaces, earning guest articles is essential to a business’s digital marketing strategy.

 10 Guest Blogging Tips

 - Network, network, network!

 - Send a personalised email

 - Listen to the editor

 - Create unique URLs

 - Respond to comments

 What is guest blogging?

 If a site is unable to internally provide the volume or quality of content their audience demands, they will reach out to others to provide quality content for them.